LIPS-scheme/lips/docs/docs/scheme-intro/input-output.md

     (newline port)))
 ```

-You can use this function to write list of strings as lines into a file:
+You can use this function to write a list of strings as lines into a file:

 ```scheme
 (define (write-lines lst . rest)